-In the decades since Jack Kirby created him, Darkseid has squared off countless times against his enemies on New Genesis, and gone toe to toe with Superman again and again.
-At the start of the "New 52," Darkseid singlehandedly fought the entire Justice League to a standstill.
-Darkseid was also the main villain of "Darkseid War," which closed the book on the "New 52."
+In the decades since Jack Kirby created him, Darkseid has squared off countless times against his enemies on New Genesis, and gone toe-to-toe with Superman again and again.
+At the start of the 'New 52,' Darkseid singlehandedly fought the entire Justice League to a standstill.
+Darkseid was also the main villain of 'Darkseid War,' which closed the book on the 'New 52.'

 Considered Batman's greatest enemy and opposite number, Joker has also challenged the entire DC Universe singlehandedly, both by seizing the power of Mxyzptlk, and more recently seemingly dying alongside Batman – before both apparently returned.

 But it's not his occasional forays into global villainy that make Joker one of the most feared and effective villains in comics.
 It's his willingness to go farther, to strike deeper, and to succumb to absolute evil more than anyone other mortal in the DC Universe.

-The Clown Prince of Crime is a key member of Lex Luthor's new Legion of Doom in Justice League, while also appearing in the Doomsday Clock event - and will be the star(s) of the 2019 Three Jokers series.
+The Clown Prince of Crime was a key member of Lex Luthor's new Legion of Doom in Justice League, and is the star of the mysterious, newly launched series Three Jokers.

 1. Lex Luthor

-Whether he is filling the role of a ruthless politician and corrupt businessman, an infuriatingly untouchable mad scientist, or an out and out mega-powered menace, Luthor is possessed of a confidence and an intellect rivaled by none.
+Whether he is filling the role of a ruthless politician and corrupt businessman, an infuriatingly untouchable mad scientist, or an out and out mega-powered menace, Luthor owns a confidence and an intellect rivaled by none.

-Luthor's greatest strength is also his greatest weakness: his absolute and utter selfishness.
+But Luthor's greatest strength is also his greatest weakness: his absolute and utter selfishness.
 Where a noble man would selflessly use Luthor's gifts to better mankind, Luthor uses his assets to benefit himself at all times, only aiding the world when doing so aligns with his personal goals.